newmanno/sisana/README.md

 SiSaNA is used both before and after creating both PANDA and LIONESS networks from the package netZooPy.
 SiSaNA first needs to pre-process the data to be ran in PANDA/LIONESS.
 SiSaNA takes the LIONESS output, processes it to be analyzed downstream, and then calculates in- and out-degree for each of the reconstructed networks.
 Additionally, it can compare the expression/degree between groups of interest, including performing statistical tests, visualizing the results (volcano plots, boxplots, and violin plots), and compare the survival between groups.

 **Note: The steps below are for the basic use of SiSaNA.
-There are other functionalities across different scripts that are not covered in this file.**
+Additional functionalities are still under development.**

 ## Requirements
  - python v3.9.19 (see installation steps for creating a conda environment with this specific Python version).
-SiSaNA may work with other versions of Python as well, but has been written and tested on this version.
+SiSaNA should work with versions of Python 3.9.0 or greater, but as it has been written and tested on this version, we will use 3.9.19.
- - A cloned repo of netZooPy (https://github.com/netZoo/netZooPy/tree/master)

 ## Installation can be performed by running the following steps

-1. Create a conda virtual environment with python 3.9.19.
+1. Create a conda virtual environment with python version 3.9.19.
 ```
 conda create --prefix /path/to/env-name python=3.9.19
 ```